analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 \end{equation}
 $$

-More generally, the reward function can be a stochastic distribution dependent on previous state, action, and new state:
+More generally, the reward function can be a stochastic distribution dependent on the previous state and action:

 $$
 \begin{equation} \label{eq:reward_dist}